 Step 5: Pick out Marriage Ceremony Scripture Readings.

 Your First step is to contact the Parish Office.
-Do this by simply filling out the Preliminary Wedding Information Sheet (You can fill it out on your computer or please print clearly if doing by hand) and emailing it to our Parish Secretary Lisa at email@example.com or drop it off at the office to start the marriage process.
+Do this by simply filling out the Preliminary Wedding Information Sheet (You can fill it out on your computer or please print clearly if doing by hand) and emailing it to our Parish Secretary Lisa at firstname.lastname@example.org or drop it off at the office to start the marriage process.
 This form must be accompanied by a letter signed by both of you to our pastor, Fr.
 Eric Scanlan, giving compelling reasons why you would like to have a Catholic wedding and why you would like to marry at Incarnation Catholic Church.
 After receiving these, the office will contact you to begin the process of planning everything!

 Forms You Will Need

 The ones you can download can all be found linked at the bottom of the page in the chart under “Forms.”

 Baptismal Certificate: A recently issued (within the last six months) copy of one’s Baptismal Certificate with Sacramental Notations

 is required for each Catholic party.
 Baptized non-Catholics are asked to obtain a letter with the date, church, and place of their Baptism.